-Tiffany & Co. is an American luxury jewelry company which was founded in 1837 by Charles Lewis Tiffany and John B. Young.
-The letter opener might be a product of Design Director, Louis Comfort Tiffany's art nouveau period.
-(Tiffany & Co.)
+This unique letter opener was gifted to Osborn by his wife, author and biographer Lucritia Thatcher Perry, upon his appointment as AMNH President.
+The letter opener was made by Tiffany & Co., an American luxury jewelry company founded in 1837 by Charles Lewis Tiffany and John B. Young.
+The letter opener might be a product of Design Director Louis Comfort created during Tiffany's art nouveau period.